-I always find that around this time there are treats lurking at every corner, cookies and cakes, squares and pies.
-It’s like all of a sudden everyone wants to get diabetes and they want you to come along for the ride.
+Christmas always means treats lurking at every corner, cookies, cakes, squares and pies.
+It’s like all of a sudden everyone wants to get fat and they want you to come along for the ride.
 So being the health nut that I am, I “try” to make my go to dessert options with a cow crumbs twist; gluten free, dairy free, refined sugar free but still delicious.

 But keeping things healthy AND delicious takes you having to walk a fine line between delicious and ewwwwwww, and for some reason I can’t seem to wrap my brain around sweets made with beans, and believe me I’ve tried.
 Sadly all of my attempts have been epic fails, and if i’n being honest they kind of makes me want to…

 So I ask you this… Is it wrong that I want to leave beans where they belong, which is out of my brownies???

 There was a time not too long ago where I jumped on the bean brownie bandwagon when all I really wanted to eat was baked goods like Nanaimo bars and short bread cookies covered in icing and cherries.
 BRING ON THE SUGAR PLUM FAIRIES!!!